uulwake/go-grpc/README.md

 Now, every time you change `*.go` file in this project, the server will be recompiled and run automatically.

 ## Git Submodule
-1. Check all of submodule status
+1. Check all of submodules status
     ```bash
         make submodule-status
     ```